EvilFlowersCatalog/evilflowers-importer/README.md

 5. The application uses a recursive summarization technique to create concise summaries of books, regardless of their length.

-6. The application tracks progress and saves it to a `progress.parquet` file in the output directory.
+6. The application tracks progress and saves it to a `progress.json` file in the output directory.
 If the script is interrupted, you can run it again with the same input and output directories to continue from where you left off.
 Use the `--ignore-progress` flag if you want to start from scratch.

 ## Progress Tracking